tc39/ecma402/CONTRIBUTING.md

 The ECMA-402 standard should be as small and generic as possible to supply sufficient internationalization capabilities for JavaScript to lower the barrier to turn JavaScript application for global audience.
 The ECMA-402 Task Group tries to balance the never-ending stream of additions against the need to remain small, lean and stable for very long (10+ years) timeframe of maintenance.

+In addition to the standard TC39 (ECMA-262) stage advancement requirements, ECMA-402 proposals are held against the following additional criteria.

+### ECMA-402 Stage 2 Requirements

 When the ECMA-402 subcommittee reviews proposals for *new features*, we hold them against the following list of criteria.
 It is the reponsibility of the proposal champion to provide a compelling case that their feature request meets these criteria.

+1. **Prior Art**
-1. **Prior Art:** Our job is to bring features that i18n experts have already solved to JavaScript developers, not to invent new solutions to those problems.
+    1. Our job is to bring features that i18n experts have already solved to JavaScript developers, not to invent new solutions to those problems.
 If the feature is not yet available in CLDR, ICU, or Unicode, the champion should start there before coming to ECMA-402.
+    2. The data and algorithms specified in CLDR, ICU, and Unicode are of variable quality.
+In order to be adopted by ECMA-402, the prior art must be considered best i18n practice by consensus of the ECMA-402 standards committee.
-2. **Difficult to implement in userland:** Features in Intl must bring something to the table that a third-party library wouldn't be able to do with the same level of efficiency and performance.
+2. **Difficult to Implement in Userland**
+    1. Features in Intl must bring something to the table that a third-party library wouldn't be able to do with the same level of efficiency and performance.
 The champion can cite a heavy locale data dependency or a complex algorithm to satisfy this criterion.
+3. **Broad Appeal**
-3. **Broad appeal:** The champion must demonstrate that their feature request is needed by a large number of smaller web apps or a smaller number of high-profile web apps (Calendar, Travel Booking, etc).
+    1. The champion must demonstrate that their feature request is needed by a large number of smaller web apps or a smaller number of high-profile web apps (Calendar, Travel Booking, etc).
 As a rule of thumb, the champion should demonstrate that their new feature is at least as useful as an existing feature in ECMA-402.
 The champion can provide npm module statistics or a list of user requests to satisfy this criterion.
-Alternatively, the champion can make a case that their feature is critical for a multilingual web, even if it lacks broad appeal.
+    1. Alternatively, the champion can make a case that their feature is critical for a multilingual web, even if it lacks broad appeal.

 The ECMA-402 subcommittee will also review proposals to *improve existing features*.
 We will consider such proposals so long as the champion can demonstrate that their request will not make an ECMA-402 implementation substantially more complex.
 If the request requires a nontrivial increase in locale data size, the committee will hold the request against the criteria for new features listed above.

+### ECMA-402 Stage 3 Requirements

+The ECMA-402 subcommittee does not want to substantially raise the bar for current and future implementations.
+In order for a proposal to be accepted as Stage 3, the proposal champion must demonstrate:

+1. **Payload Mitigation**
+    1. Not all proposals are equal; some may require large amounts of locale data.
+The proposal champion must verify with browser vendors that the proposal meets their standard for payload size increase.
+The proposal may need to be modified to reduce payload size increases if requested by browser vendors.

 ## Patent Policy and CLA